Review. Refresh. Remove. Time to refresh or remove outdated content.

 - Is anyone reading it?
 If not, there is possibly a reason or two.
 Delete and think of something relevant to write in its place.

-As you remove outdated content make a note of the keywords that have been used.
-Analyse them and see if they are worth reusing.
-Also, make sure the content you have deleted has their links removed from other pages to prevent 404 errors.
+For any content deleted make sure the content you have deleted has their links removed from other pages to prevent 404 errors.
 404 errors is a thumb down from Google.

 By reviewing or removing old content, you are: